What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 Most of the things have already been done for us 🙂

-Do not forget to put the constants of the same type into `Enum`s, then Map them into the format you need, and enjoy the gracefully completed tasks 🔥
+Do not forget to put the constants of the same type into `Enum`s, then map them into the format you need, and enjoy the gracefully completed tasks 🔥